sfb103/wasmexample/rust/infoxchange/README.md

 ```
 cargo run
 ```
+As cloned, this will automatically run the wasm component built under `wasm-rust`.
+To run the component run under `wasm-cpp`, the `rust/infoxchange/infoxchange.wasm` softlink must be modified to point to `wasm-cpp/infoxchange.wasm`.
 This will use the Wasmtime crate to read the wasm file, compile it, and link the component's exports and imports with the host code.
 The Rust host starts a component "worker" which calls the components "do-work" func in a repeated fashion until a false return signals to exit.
 This essentially provides a working thread context for the component.
 The host then waits a few seconds, just for testing purposes, and finally calls set-id on the component.
 After that it joins with the component's worker thread and waits for it to exit.

 Inside the wasm component's do-work function, it checks to see if an id has been set yet or not.
 If it has not been set yet, it call set-status with "offline".
 Once it is set, it calls set-status with "online" and signals it has no more work to do by returning from do-work with false.